GerAng1/the-dataspace-project-v6/docs/1_installation_and_first_run.md

 ## Cloning from Github repository
 We will be cloning the repository using SSH.
 It will take additional steps in the initial configuration, but will avoid extra work in the future.

+- Generate SSH key to use for connection with Github:
   - `ssh-keygen -t rsa -b 4096`
-  - leave next fields on their default
+- Leave next fields on their default
 - **You will need to insert public key in the allowed SSH Keys in Github.**
   - `cat ~/.ssh/id_rsa.pub`
-    - Log in to your GitHub account.
+  - Follow this link https://github.com/settings/ssh/new and log in to your GitHub account.
-    - Navigate to “Settings”.
-    - Click on “SSH and GPG keys” in the left menu
-    - Click on the “New SSH key” button.
-    - Or directly follow this link https://github.com/settings/ssh/new.
   - Add a short descriptive title in the Title field.
   - Paste the public key in the Key field
   - Click on the "Add SSH key" button to finalize the process.
 - `cd /opt/DIGILAB`
 - `git clone git@github.com:GerAng1/the-dataspace-project-v6.git`